pact-foundation/pact-mock-service-npm/README.md

 # Pact Mock Service for NPM

 Installation wrapper for standalone platform-specific executables packaged from the Ruby [pact-mock-service-gem] gem.

 On install, this package selects and installs the correct [pact-mock-service-gem] executable for your environment.

-At the moment, this service simply downloads the appropriate platform-specific and installs it alongside `pact-mock-service` inside the node_modules directory.
-In the longer term however, this should transparently be installed within `pact-mock-service`.
+This node module downloads the appropriate platform-specific and installs it alongside `pact-mock-service` inside the node_modules directory.

 In the meantime however, below is a list of platform specific NPMs that may be downloaded on your behalf depending on your environment.  **You will still need to install Ruby for this to work, suggest to install version 1.9.3**.

 ## Usage

     $ npm install pact-mock-service
     $ node_modules/.bin/pact-mock-service --port 1234

 # Known issues